Climate Science You Should Know

 How much warmer is planet Earth?

-So how did scientists determine the historical temperature statistics we see today?
 The same way CO2 levels were determined: by studying ice core samples, corals, tree rings, ancient pollen, and sediment deposits.
 [15]

 One thing for certain: If the average temperature today was the same as when George Washington was living, it would be outright supernatural.
 Earth’s climate is constantly changing.